-College Supervisor - Observations and Conferences
+Observations and Conferences

-Usually the college supervisor is able to visit each teacher candidate three times during the term.
+The college supervisor is usually able to visit each teacher candidate three times during the term.
 At the time of each visit to the participating school, the college supervisor's work will involve a number of activities.
 These include examining the teacher candidate's lesson plans, observing the student's teaching, and conferring with the cooperating teacher and the teacher candidate in separate conferences.
-Occasionally, the college supervisor may wish to meet with the cooperating teacher and the teacher candidate in a three-way conference.
-The college supervisor will arrange his or her schedule of classroom visits and conferences taking into consideration such things as the number of teacher candidates and college teaching responsibilities.
+The college supervisor will also conduct at least three triad meetings (the cooperating teacher, teacher candidate, and supervisor) during the student teaching semester.
+The college supervisor will arrange his or her schedule of classroom visits and conferences, taking into consideration such things as the number of teacher candidates and college teaching responsibilities.